It's possible to open one or more

 RRSP savings, which have never been taxed.

 Your broker must respect the contract you conclude with him or her.
 Like the two other types of account, all your investments are combined in one portfolio and you receive a single detailed statement.
-For more information, refer to the

 With discretionary management, more well-to-do investors can entrust their portfolios to investment specialists, who make investment decisions for them for an annual administration fees.
 The fees may be a fixed rate or a percentage of the portfolio value: they may vary from one establishment to another.